bradshawsguide/website/src/content/01-stations/184-bentley/station.md

 - term: Money Order Office
   desc: at Alton.
 ----
+notes:
-text: Distance from station, 1 mile.
+- Distance from station, 1 mile.

-A telegraph station.
+- A telegraph station.